shellicar/winston-azure-application-insights/README.md

 // Creates trace only
 logger.error('Something went wrong');

-// Creates trace + exception
-logger.error(new Error('Database error'));
+// Creates EXCEPTION ONLY (no trace) - when first parameter is Error logger.error(new Error('Database error'));

 // Creates trace + exception (Error extracted from additional parameters)